Generative-Labs/Documentation/README.md

 # Website

-This website is documents of HouseChan Chat Service.
+This website is documents of Web3MQ Chat Service.